 Short-term wins can often cloud your best judgement and leave you open to harsh repercussions that are difficult (or even impossible) to recover from.
 Before you know it, the cycle of discounting you started will end up being a curse rather than a blessing when you have no customers and no revenue to show for it.

-Despite the potential doom by discounting, it can actually be part of an overall retention and acquisition strategy in ways that are still affordable for your business.
-I’ve come up with a few ways to show how it can be done.
+Despite the potential doom of discounting often, it can actually be part of an overall retention and acquisition strategy in ways that are still affordable for your business.
+Here are a few ways it can be done.

 Tie benefits to profitable actions